 Research No. Research question(s) Research objective(s) and aims methodology 1 What is the publication trend of literature on the role of IT on SDR?
 To understand how the development and role of IT in the area of SDR study has evolved over the years.
 This objective is essential to assist researchers in visualizing the potential of IT in the evaluation of SDR.
 Descriptive analysis (publication analysis; citation analysis).
 2 Which countries contributed to the development and the role of IT on SDR?
 To identify the countries that contributed the most and received the most citations for their work.
 To promote international research collaboration, it is essential to achieve this goal.
 Descriptive analysis (publication analysis; citation analysis).
-3 Which journals led in the field of the development and the role of IT on SDR research?
-To identify the journals that published the most articles on the relationship between IT and SDR.
-This goal is crucial in assisting researchers in selecting platforms for releasing and communicating their findings.
-Descriptive analysis (publication analysis; citation analysis).
+3 development and the role of IT on SDR between IT and SDR.
+This goal is crucial in assisting researchers Descriptive analysis (publication analysis; citation analysis).
 4 Which are the influential authors on the development and the role of IT on SDR research?
 Find out which papers in the linked field are the most read.
 This goal is important since it might help researchers identify the research gaps in the associated papers.
 Descriptive analysis (citation analysis).
 5 How is the countries' collaboration structure in the area of the development and the role of IT on SDR research?
 To assess the countries' collaboration trend in the development and role of IT in the area of SDR.
 This objective aims to help researchers decide which country is suitable for collaborating in publishing in this research area.
 Co-authorship analysis.
 6 What is the conceptual structure of keywords in the area of the development and the role of IT on SDR research?
 To identify the research hotspots that evolved in the field.
 This objective helps researchers to understand the new research topics.
 Conceptual structure analysis (co-occurrence analysis of words).
 7 What is the countries' coupling structure in the area of the development and the role of IT on SDR research?
 Presenting information on commonalities between two countries.
 This goal helps to assess the degree to which these countries' ideas and literary works are alike.
 Intellectual structure analysis (bibliographic coupling).
 8 Which are the research fronts of the development and the role of IT on SDR research study?
 To identify papers in the field that have a similar theme.
 This goal gives scholars a sense of the topics covered in the papers, which helps them when they are creating new research projects.
 Intellectual structure analysis (bibliographic coupling).